 Although mass adoption is still out of reach, use of voice-activated assistants is on the rise.
 According to Juniper Research, voice assistants will be found in most U.S. homes in the span of just a couple of years.
 From the estimated 25 million in 2018, forecasts anticipate a jump to 275 million U.S. household voice assistants by 2023.
 That’s a growth of 1,000 percent in five years.

 These impressive statistics help illustrate how retail is changing into a more convenient experience with the help of Artificial Intelligence (AI).
 As AI becomes as ubiquitous as the smartphone did a decade ago, retailers must work with third parties like Alexa, Google Home and Siri, to stay in the game.

-Walmart, for example, recently partnered with Google to offer hundreds of thousands of items through voice shopping by using Google Assistant.
+Walmart, for example, partnered with Google to offer hundreds of thousands of items through voice shopping by using Google Assistant.
 This increased level of automation will raise the bar for brands to encourage consumers to break habits and switch products based on voice-activated preferences.

 Insights from 312 global retailers on their technology investments, omni-channel strategies and more.